DataScripts execute when various events are triggered by data plane traffic. A single rule may execute different code during different events.

 Some functions, such as avi.http.method may be used in either the request or response events, even though the data returned is specifically from the client’s HTTP request.

 Some DataScript functions may contain a context parameter, which means that while the function may be called during any event, it is grabbing data from an explicit event.
-Allowed values for a function’s context parameter are listed in its Knowledge Base article.
+Allowed values for any function’s context parameter are listed in the relevant Knowledge Base article.
 Consider avi.http.get_header as an example.
 Executing it during an HTTP response event will return headers from the server’s response.
 However, by adding a

 context parameter set to